 Assessment of hyperkalaemia

-ECG - tall peaked T waves, flattening or loss of P waves, broadening of QRS complexes or VF or asystole.
+ECG - peaked T waves, absent or flattened P waves, broad QRS complexes, sine wave, VF or asystole.

 May have reduced urine output (if AKI or CKD).